-In recent years the Netherlands has seen an increase in serious gastric infections requiring hospital admission.
-Clearly, it is important to ascertain the causes.
+In recent years, the Netherlands has seen an increase in serious gastric infections requiring hospital admission.
+It is important to ascertain the causes.
 More detailed research into the most common pathogens, such as Toxoplasma, Norovirus, Salmonella and Campylobacter is needed.
-RIVMNational Institute for Public Health and the Environment is actively involved in this field.
+RIVM is actively involved in this field.